bzon/jenkinsGitlabDevopsTutorial/README.md

 ---
 # Deployments using Docker

+This guide will cover the basic on how to build and run your petclinic application using docker basic commands.
+For now, you will deploy the application in the [jenkins linux slave](#jenkins-slave-setup) that you configured.

 __Requirements__:
-- Configure your PetclinicBuild Job to run or restrict its execution in a Linux node agent.
+- Configure your PetclinicBuild Job to run or restrict its execution in a Linux node.
 - Ensure that `docker` is installed in the Linux node.
 - Ensure that `git` is installed in the Linux node.